XRPL-Commons/2025-PBW-Onsite-Hackathon/README.md

 - A link to a video or screenshots showcasing your solution.

 #### XRPL Network Requirements
--   Build on the L1 Mainnet or Testnet.
+- Build on the XRPL Testnet.
 - All projects must submit transactions to the L1.
 - Using a sidechain such as [Xahau](https://xahau.network/) or the [XRPL EVM Sidechain](https://docs.xrplevm.org/) is allowed, but it may cost you a few points in the final scoring.

 <div align="center">
 </br>

-#### **🚨 Make sure to submit everything before Sunday at 15h30 ! 🚨**
+#### **🚨 Make sure to submit everything before Sunday at 15h30! 🚨**

 ![](./img/2.png)